Meet the Governors

 Mr Jez Hadlow Co-opted Governor

-I was appointed as a co-opted governor in May 2019 and am currently the link governor for Creative Curriculum as well as being a member of the Resource Committee.
+I was appointed as a co-opted governor in May 2019 and am currently the link governor for PE/Sports premium as well as being a member of the Resource Committee.
 I have two children at the school.